sethbonnie/gen-data/README.md

 Gen Data
 =========

-`gen-data` is a library for, much like the name implies, generating data, usually for prototypes and testing.

 Like the name implies, `gen-data` is a library for generating data, mostly in prototyping and testing scenarios.

 Installation